numpy/numpy/doc/source/reference/c-api/types-and-structures.rst

     .. c:member:: PyArray_SortCompareFunc *compare

        A pointer to the comparison function used for sorting.
+This function can be NULL if the sort is not based on a comparison function.

     .. c:member:: npy_bool descending